holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Policy of a Circle may specify an alternate process or amend this default process for Tactical Meetings called by any of the Circle's Roles.

-### 3.3 Surrogate for Absent Members

-If any Role defined by a Circle and invited to a Tactical Meeting is unrepresented in the meeting for any reason, a Circle Lead of that Role's Super-Circle may instead represent that Role during the meeting.

 ## Article 4: Rules of Cooperation